matijapretnar/aeff/README.md

 Then, open `web/index.html`, which links to a web interface that allows you to enter your program, and then click through (all the non-deterministic and asynchronous) reductions of it.

-For running the examples in `examples/`, you also need to prepend the definitions from `pervasives.aeff` into the web interface.
+For running the examples in `examples/`, you also need to prepend the definitions from `stdlib.aeff` into the web interface.